-Soon it was performed in large theatres around the world, sung by renowned opera singers of the time like Yma Sumac, the first Peruvian artist to reach Hollywood.
-Today there are more than 4,000 versions of ‘El Cóndor Pasa’, with artists such as Placido Domingo, Celia Cruz, Gigliola Cinquetti, Julie Felix, and Marc Anthony.
+In 1933, Alomía Robles sold his rights to El Cóndor Pasa to the Edward B Marks Music Company.
+It was soon being performed in large theaters around the world and sung by renowned opera singers of the time, including Yma Sumac, the first Peruvian artist to reach Hollywood.
+Today there are more than 4,000 renderings of the song, with versions by artists such as Plácido Domingo, Celia Cruz, Gigliola Cinquetti, Julie Felix and Marc Anthony.

 Simon & Garfunkel’s version